LIPS-scheme/lips/README.md

 * You can access and modify function code while function is running,
 * BigInt support, if your browser don't support them, you will need to use [bn.js](https://github.com/indutny/bn.js/),
 * Almost everything is first class object including macros and functions,
-* Functions code introspection/manipulation at runtime give more power to the programmer,
+* Functions code introspection/manipulation at runtime, give more power to the programmer,
-* Optional dynamic scope.
+* Optional dynamic scope (can be used to build Emacs Lisp interpreter on top of LIPS).

 ## Installation